ats-lang/ATS-CodeBook/RECIPE/README.md

 ## [WordFreqCount](./WordFreqCount)

-This example gives a stream-based implementation that counts words in a given on-line source and then sort these words according to they frequencies.
+This example gives a stream-based implementation that counts words in a given on-line source and then sorts these words according to their frequencies.
 It also explains a bit about using an npm-based package in ATS.